kirillzyusko/react-native-keyboard-controller/docs/versioned_docs/version-1.11.0/api/keyboard-controller.md

 ### `setDefaultMode` <div class="label android"></div>

-This method is used to restore the default `windowSoftInputMode` (in `Expo` referred as `softwareKeyboardLayoutMode`) declared in the `AndroidManifest.xml`.
+This method is used to restore the default `windowSoftInputMode` (`softwareKeyboardLayoutMode` in Expo terminology) declared in the `AndroidManifest.xml` (or `app.json` in Expo case).
 It resets the input mode to the default value:

 ```ts
 KeyboardController.setDefaultMode();